Pregnant and Facing Job Transfer: Is It Fair and How Can Women Protect Themselves?

 hr.fabgear@gmail.com

-Women taking permissible leave during pregnancy. was informed that she would be transferred on contractor's roll.
-The intension is very clear, that manager / management wants to get rid of women who is considered to be a liability during pregnancy.
-Is the mangement justified in their action.
-How can a women defend herself when exposed to such situation.
+Hi Seniors, Women taking permissible leave during pregnancy were informed that they would be transferred to the contractor's role.
+The intention is very clear: the manager/management wants to get rid of a woman who is considered to be a liability during pregnancy.
+Is the management justified in their action?
+How can a woman defend herself when exposed to such a situation?
+Please advise.

 Raj Kumar Hansdah

-Whether the employee has given notice to the employer under the Maternity Benefits Act 1961; in which case (during the pendency of maternity benefit) any action as cited by you, would be illegal and renders the employer punishable under the Act.
+Welcome to CiteHR.com!
+Whether the employee has given notice to the employer under the Maternity Benefits Act 1961; in which case (during the pendency of maternity benefit) any action as cited by you would be illegal and render the employer punishable under the Act.

 Warm regards.